giannisvassiliou/iSummary/README.md

-# iSummary: Workload-based, Personalized summaries for Knowledge Graphs
+# iSummary:Workload-based Selective Summaries for Knowledge Graph Exploration

-The explosion in the size and the complexity of the available Knowledge Graphs on the web has led to the need for efficient and effective methods for their understanding and exploration.
-Semantic summaries have recently emerged as methods to quickly explore and understand the contents of various sources.
-However, in most cases, they are static, not incorporating user needs and preferences, and cannot scale.
-In this paper, we present iSummary, a novel, scalable approach for constructing personalized summaries.
-As the size and the complexity of the
-Knowledge Graphs for constructing personalized summaries prohibit efficient summary construction, in our approach we exploit query logs.
-The main idea behind our approach is to exploit knowledge captured in existing user queries for identifying the most interesting resources and linking them, constructing as such high-quality, personalized summaries.
-We present an algorithm with theoretical guarantees on the summary’s quality, linear in the number of queries available in the query log.
-We evaluate our approach using three real-world datasets and several baselines, showing that our approach dominates other methods in terms of both quality and efficiency.
+The rapid growth in size and complexity of Knowledge Graphs available on the web has created a pressing need for efficient and effective methods to facilitate their understanding and exploration.
+Recently, semantic summaries have emerged as a means to quickly comprehend and explore them.
+However, most existing approaches are static, failing to adapt to user needs and preferences, and often struggle to scale.
+In this paper, we introduce iSummary, a novel and scalable approach for constructing summaries given specific user requests in terms of nodes for the summary to be based on.
+Given that the size and complexity of Knowledge Graphs pose challenges to efficient summary construction, our approach leverages query logs.
+The core idea is to harness the knowledge embedded in existing user queries to identify the most relevant resources and establish meaningful connections, thereby generating high-quality summaries.
+We propose an algorithm with theoretical guarantees on summary quality, operating linearly with respect to the number of queries in the log.
+To assess our method, we conduct experiments using two real-world datasets and multiple baselines, demonstrating that iSummary consistently outperforms existing techniques in both quality and efficiency

 ## Installation Requiremetns